René Merino Monroy: Security policies

 Shortly after being sworn in as minister of defense, Merino promised that he would develop a strategy to combat crime and street gangs in El Salvador.
-On 20 June 2019, the Salvadoran government announced the beginning of the Territorial Control Plan, a seven phase security program aimed at combating combating crime and street gangs.
+On 20 June 2019, the Salvadoran government announced the beginning of the Territorial Control Plan, a seven phase security program aimed at combating crime and street gangs.

 In March 2022, a spike of homicides occurred when 87 homicides were registered in a three day period.
 The Legislative Assembly convened an extraordinary session and approved the implementation of a 30-day "state of exception" which suspending some constitutional rights, increasing the amount of time individuals could be detained without trial, and allowing the government to monitor citizens' communications without warrants.
 The ensuing gang crackdown, which has been extended 25 times as of April 2023, has led to the arrests of over 78,000 suspected gang members as of 2 April 2024.
 In January 2023, Merino announced that the government registered 496 homicides in 2022, a 56.8 percent decrease from 1,147 homicides in 2021.
 He attributed the decrease in homicides to the gang crackdown.